Aleo-DevRel-Ambas/zero-to-zk/src/blog/exploring_aleo_record_model.md

 Autonomous Ledger Execution Offchain (Aleo) is a layer-1 blockchain that combines general-purpose programmability with privacy by default.

-The core idea behind Aleo is ZEXE or zero-knowledge execution initially written in [research paper](https://eprint.iacr.org/2018/962.pdf) in 2018.
+The core idea behind Aleo is ZEXE or zero-knowledge execution initially written in this [research paper](https://eprint.iacr.org/2018/962.pdf) in 2018.
 It first introduced the record model which extends the UTXO model from Zcash and enables storing and encrypting arbitrary data (user assets and application states), rather than just values of specific assets or tokens.

 ## Privacy